vivekagr/notes/source/content/hw-sw-interface-s1.rst

 Performance is not just about CPU clock speed.
 Data and instructions reside in the memory and they must be fetched to the CPU from memory to operate upon.

 CPU<->Memory bandwidth can bottleneck performance.
-Two things can be done for this-
+Two things can be done for this:

 - Increase memory bandwidth so that more data can travel at a time.
 (DDR1 -> DDR2 -> DDR3)
 - Move less data into/out of the CPU.
 This can be achieved by putting a small amount of memory on the CPU itself (which is called cache memory).